apache/airflow/contributing-docs/03_contributors_quick_start.rst

 .. code-block:: bash

   pipx install pre-commit
-  pipx install inject pre-commit pre-commit-uv
+  pipx install inject pre-commit pre-commit-uv # optional, configures pre-commit to use uv to install virtualenvs

 3. Go to your project directory